Mercury Documentation

 }).collect();

-To fully understand the code above, jump to this example, but for now, it is sufficient to know that for each event returned by the function (x), if its contract id is present in a pools vector, we're collecting it in a Vec.
+To fully understand the code above, jump to example, but for now, it is sufficient to know that for each event returned by the function (x), if its contract id is present in a pools vector, we're collecting it in a Vec.
 Note here that x.contract_id is returned as a Option<Hash>, and we need to convert it into a Soroban Address.
 More about the address_from_string() function in the work with data section.

 Working with Events